Learning Outcomes

 Safe System of Work

 Employers must organise work in a way that minimises risks.
-This covers the planning of tasks, supervision, instructions, and adapting procedures to changing circumstances.
+This includes task planning, sequencing, training, supervision, communication, and adapting procedures to changing circumstances.
+It is not enough to devise a safe method; it must be implemented and enforced.

 Competent Staff